engineer-nithura/DINOv2-Uncertainty-Estimation-in-Adverse-Weather/README.md

 > **Can DINOv2's internal attention signals predict its own reliability under adverse weather — at zero additional training cost?**

 This project investigates uncertainty quantification in Vision Foundation Models (VFMs), specifically DINOv2, applied to autonomous driving in snowy conditions using the **Canadian Adverse Driving Conditions (CADC)** dataset.
-It builds on the lineage of [BayesOD (ICRA 2020)](https://arxiv.org/abs/1903.12130) and [DINO_Teacher (CVPR 2025)](https://arxiv.org/abs/2409.09131), asking whether model-internal signals can replace expensive uncertainty heads or ensemble methods.
+It builds on the work of [BayesOD (ICRA 2020)](https://arxiv.org/abs/1903.12130) and [DINO_Teacher (CVPR 2025)](https://arxiv.org/abs/2409.09131), asking whether model-internal signals can replace expensive uncertainty heads or ensemble methods.

 ---